oob-dock/oob-documentation/integração-plugin/schemas/readme.md

   - Adição do campo FailingResources no schema comum do consentimento
   - Adição do campo FailingResources no schema do consentimento para integração com o aplicativo da instituição.
+  - Adição do campo defaultSelected na definição AvailableResources no schema comum do consentimento

 ### 2021-10-06 - v2.2.0